-An in-person and on-line gathering for those who have experienced a death due to suicide.
+An on-line gathering for those who have experienced a death due to suicide.
 Parents, siblings, friends… the grief process for this depth of loss is very unique and profound.
 In each session you will find compassion, understanding and resources to help you move through your grief.
 There will be opportunities to tell your own stories, or just to listen as others share so that together we can encourage one another.
 The group will be co-led by Sally Ensley, a former grief counselor, and Julianne Miller, a parent whose child died by suicide.
 They have partnered with Michael Hastilow, M.S., who will join the group on-line as a Mental Health Advisor.

 Survivors of suicide loss support group

 Groups will be held online TWICE a Month:

 the first Monday night of the month, 7-8pm

 the third Sunday night of the month from, 7-8pm

 Meet the facilitators

 Sally Ensley was born and raised in the Ringgold area and has recently returned.
 She has served on church staff for over 35 years as well as owned and operated Signal Counseling Center for many years.
 Sally holds two Masters degrees, including a Master of Art in Professional Counseling.
 Currently, she is working part-time at Ringgold United Methodist Church as Minister of Care and Community as well as continuing a small private practice.
 When not working outside the home, Sally spends her time raising and loving on her two grandchildren.